 Transportation of oil and natural gas from remote regions to the place of consumption requires the construction of pipelines crossing long distances.
 During this procedure it is necessary to change pipe orientation horizontally or vertically according to a variation of geotechnical conditions.
 In order to adjust the pipe orientation to the surrounding terrain, cold bends are frequently applied.
 However external forces caused by longitudinal displacements along the pipeline due to a ground movement like an earthquake or bending loads applied on the pipe in case of a slope instability may lead to an accumulation of the strains in the locations of cold bends.
 Because of residual stresses and strains due to the cold bending procedure, cold bends are parts of a pipeline which are most prone to structural failure like instable buckling or fracture which makes it inevitable to study their behaviour under different types of loading experimentally and numerically.

-In this paper numerical studies have been carried out in order to obtain a better understanding of the experimental results presented by Sen[2] about the tension side fracture and compression side buckling of a cold bend.
+In this paper numerical studies have been carried out in order to obtain a better understanding of the experimental results presented by Sen[1] about the tension side fracture and compression side buckling of a cold bend.
 This is a very critical type of pipe failure since immense energy release takes place during the fracture of a gas pipeline which leads to a sudden loss of the containment capability of the pipe and harmful effects on the environment.
 For this purpose the plastic strain and the von Mises stress distributions of the cold bend have been investigated under displacement controlled bending load with and without internal pressure.
 Visualization of the results for these two load cases indicated that internal pressure dramatically increases the von Mises stress and the plastic strain on the tension side of the cold bend at the location where wrinkling occurs which leads to the fracture of the pipe on the tension side eventually.
 On the other hand the plastic strain on the compression side stays almost constant throughout the simulation.
-A comparison of the response curves in Figure 6 and Figure 9 indicates that the presence of the internal pressure has a considerable effect on the load – deformation behaviour.
+A comparison of the response curves in Figure 6 and indicates that the presence of the internal pressure has a considerable effect on the load – deformation behaviour.